×

 Paia Inn files for bankruptcy following harassment lawsuit

-The Paia Inn filed for Chapter 11 bankruptcy Friday, with the business owing millions of dollars after being hit with a lawsuit from the U.S. Equal Employment Opportunity Commission earlier this year alleging widespread sexual harassment against female employees.
+The Paia Inn filed for Chapter 11 bankruptcy Friday, with the business owing millions of dollars after being hit with a lawsuit from the U.S. Equal Employment Opportunity Commission earlier this year alleging sexual harassment against female employees.

 The filing in the U.S. Bankruptcy Court for the District of Hawaii says Paia Inn LLC has less than $50,000 in estimated assets and up to $10 million in liabilities, including $2.7 million owed to Moby Capital from a “settlement agreement” and $2 million to the U.S. Small Business Administration for an unpaid COVID-19 Economic Injury Disaster Loan.